hparsa741/311_Service_Request/README.md

     1. Exclude service request data columns that are not required for this analysis (cell 2)
     2. Extract year from Created Date column (cell 4)
     3. Validate extracted years (cell 6)
-    4. Lookup zip codes' populations and boroughs (cells 9, 13)
+    4. Lookup zip codes' population and boroughs (cells 9, 13)
     5. Validate zip code and population (cell 8)
     6. Create subset of service request dataframe for year 2017 (cell 15)
     7. Exclude missing population and validate (cells 9, 11)